 In fact, this deal severely restricts Iran’s nuclear R&D, including by prohibiting the testing of advanced centrifuges using uranium.
 It also drags Iran’s R&D program out into the light of day, subjecting it to the most intrusive inspections and verification regime in history.

-Without the deal, Iran’s research and development would revert to being unrestricted and unmonitored.
+Without the deal fully in place, Iran’s research and development has again moved toward being unrestricted and unmonitored.

 7) Iran’s support for terror will still be punished

 Opponents of the agreement say it does not stop Iran’s support for terrorism.

 It’s important to understand that this deal does not let Iran off the hook for its sponsorship of terrorism and continues to punish it for that and other outrageous activity.
 Under the deal, sanctions remained firmly in place against Iranian support for terrorism, human rights abuses and ballistic missile development.

 And most importantly, this deal keeps Iran from developing a nuclear weapon, which could then fall into other dangerous hands.